bt3103-alpha/bt3103-app/doc/faculty.rst

 2. :js:class:`module.Module`
 3. :js:class:`student.Student`

-Users are first presented with the Dashboard when they log in, following which they'll be able to view more information on a particular Module.
-From the Module page, they are also able to view more information on Students if they so wish.
+Users are first presented with the Dashboard when they log in.
+Following which, they will be able to view more information about a particular module.
+From the Module page, users are then able to view more information on students.

 Overview (``dashboard.js``)
 ---------------------------

-The :js:class:`dashboard.Dashboard` class provides the summary of the Professor's teaching modules.
+The :js:class:`dashboard.Dashboard` class provides the summary of the professor's teaching modules.

 .. js:autoclass:: dashboard.Dashboard